jamesstaub/euclip/README.md

   - Arrange mode: chain multiple projects together
   - Rails Action Cables for live editing

+Sequences
+  - implement a "Matrix View", which replaces the standard track list with an intanace of nexus sequencer with rows for each track. inherit the Nexus matrix model to allow use of nexus matrix mutation functions.
+  - despite the matrix data structure, different track sequence lengths can be supported in this view by overlaying a length-slider on each row of the matrix. the computed value of this matrix model which ultimately gets saved on the track can get trimmed to a given duration

 ### bugs
 Track Controls
 - wrapper: